 Click on Multitasking.

-Under “Tabs in apps,” turn off the Allow new tabs to be created in my windows toggle switch.
+Under “Tabs in apps,” clear the Allow new tabs to be created in my windows option.

 After completing the steps, tabs in apps will be disabled, and you’ll be back into the more traditional experience without the ability to group related windows.